carbonfirst/CarbonCast/README.md

 ## 4. Running CarbonCast with existing datasets and models

 ### 4.1 Installing dependencies:
-CarbonCast requires Python3. <br>
-Other required packages:
+CarbonCast is built on Python3.
+It uses Keras/Tensorflow for building the ML models, and grib2 for parsing weather forecasts. <br>
+* Required packages & libraries are specified in ```installDependencies.sh```.<br>
 * Required python modules are listed in ```requirements.txt```.<br>
-Run ```pip3 install -U -r requirements.txt``` for installing the dependecies.
+Run ```source installDependencies.sh``` for installing the dependecies.
+* wgrib2 (for weather data) should be correctly installed after the above command.
+If you need to install it from scratch, please refer
-* wgrib2 (for weather data).
-Please refer [here](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/compile_questions.html) for compilation/installation details.
+[here](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/compile_questions.html) for compilation/installation details.
 If you are using MacOS and having trouble compiling wgrib2, please refer to [this](https://theweatherguy.net/blog/weather-links-info/how-to-install-and-compile-wgrib2-on-mac-os-10-14-6-mojave/) article.
 <!-- * ``` pip3 install numpy, matplotlib, sklearn, datetime, matplotlib ``` -->

 ### 4.2 Running CarbonCast using saved models/Reproducing results from paper: